CaraSun/CaraSun/README.md

 - 👋 Hi, I’m @CaraSun
-- 👀 I’m  interested in computer vision, robotics, and real-time application development in C++.
+- 👀 I’m  interested in computer vision, robotics, and application development with C++.
 - 🌱 I’m currently learning Simultaneous Localization And Mapping.
 - 💞️ I’m looking to collaborate on deploying SLAM on embedded system...
 - 📫 How to reach me :1760234558@qq.com